corda/corda/docs/source/api-persistence.rst

 The ``PersistentState`` subclass should be marked up as a JPA 2.1 *Entity* with a defined table name and having properties (in Kotlin, getters/setters in Java) annotated to map to the appropriate columns and SQL types.
-Additional entities can be included to model these properties where they are more complex, for example collections (see Persisting Hierarchical Data), so the mapping does not have to be *flat*.
+Additional entities can be included to model these properties where they are more complex, for example collections (:ref:`Persisting Hierarchical Data<persisting-hierarchical-data>`), so the mapping does not have to be *flat*.
 The ``MappedSchema`` constructor accepts a list of all JPA entity classes for that schema in the ``MappedTypes`` parameter.
 It must provide this list in order to initialise the ORM layer.